The Story of Govert Loockermans

 Cook’s mate, company man, citizen, founding father… such was the extraordinary path of Govert Loockermans.
 His energy helped shape a future society where a poor ship’s boy could become a city’s founding father.

 The NAHC has a wealth of information about Govert Loockermans and the context in which he lived in New Amsterdam.
-Some examples include:

-- Historical Documentation of one of Govert’s properties
+Click to see: Historical Documentation of one of Govert’s properties

 We hope you’ve enjoyed our articles and information.
 If you would like to contribute to help us promote and spread the history of the early New York, please click and discover more about our programs, what we offer and ways you can help.